iu-parfunc/ecoop24-marmoset-artifact/README.md

 > Optimizing Layout of Recursive Data Types with Marmoset

-## Quick-start guide (Kick-the-tires phase)
+## Quick-start guide

-The artifact is bundled as an OCI container created with Docker (Dockerfile is available).
+The artifact is bundled as an OCI container created with Podman (Dockerfile is available).
 The Docker image is `tar`red as `marmosetArtifact.tar` The image can be added to the local Docker store as follows: